johnalison/obsidian-notes/Input/Books/Nexus.md

 ## Prologue

--)  The lesson to the apprentice -- and to humanity -- is clear: never summon powers you cannot control
+- Never summon powers you cannot control

 -) The tendency to create powerful things with unintended consequesnces started not with the invention of the steam engine or AI but with the invention of religion